Lockpickers-United/Belt-Ranking-System/karatebelts.md

 - Acrylic, cutaways, and other designs of locks that allow you to have a clear view of the inside of the lock will not count any higher than a white belt, even if it's a black-belt level lock.

+- The lock picked for belt ranking must be "factory pinned".
+Some exceptions can be made as many locks do come from the factory unpinned or zero-bitted, or the lock may come only partially assembled, in which case the pinning of the lock must be typical for that type of lock.
+Custom pinned locks and challenge locks will only count as a white belt lock.
+Adding security pins to otherwise low ranking locks will not increase the ranking of a lock.

 - Kung Fu Panda Clause: In some extremely rare cases, a member's accomplishment will be noteworthy to the point that it changes the state of the art with respect to lock picking.
 Generally this involves highly complex tool, method and technique that results in a "first time in history" opening of a lock that had long stood as pick proof.
 Since there is usually no precedent for the work having been accomplished, these cases will be evaluated individually as they arise by the moderation team, and the member ranked at the belt deemed appropriate.

 ***********************************